adiwira09/vehicle-detection-and-counting/README.md

 - `yolov8x.pt`: YOLO Pre-Trained model.

 ## Features
-- Vehicle Detection: YOLOv8 is used to detect objects in the video, with a focus on detecting cars (class 2) and buses (class 5).
+- **Vehicle Detection**: YOLOv8 is used to detect objects in the video, with a focus on detecting cars (class 2) and buses (class 5).
-- Tracking: ByteTrack is implemented to track detected vehicles across multiple frames, ensuring accurate counting.
+- **Tracking**: ByteTrack is implemented to track detected vehicles across multiple frames, ensuring accurate counting.
-- Line-based Counting: A line is defined within the video frame, and vehicles crossing this line are counted.
+- **Line-based Counting**: A line is defined within the video frame, and vehicles crossing this line are counted.
 The position of this line can be customized.
-- Annotations: The system adds bounding boxes, tracking traces, and labels to the video to visually represent detected vehicles.
+- **Annotations**: The system adds bounding boxes, tracking traces, and labels to the video to visually represent detected vehicles.
 It also annotates the line used for counting and displays the vehicle count in the video.

 ### Input Video (Before Detection)
 ![](assets/toll_gate.gif)